vendasta/marketplace-documentation/docs/Guides/oauth2.md

 Access tokens expire **30 minutes** from the time of issue.
 They will need to be refreshed regularly using one of the following techniques:

 - **Redirect the user back through the authorization process (backend)**.
 If the user’s token has expired, or is close to expiry, you can fetch a new one by re-initiating the OAuth2 authorization flow.
-You may pass the `prompt=none` query parameter for users who have already given consent to avoid displaying the consent dialog again, which should allow a seamless redirection back into your application.
+You may pass the `prompt=none` query parameter for users who have already given consent to avoid displaying the consent dialog again, which should allow a seamless redirection back into your Product.

 - **Silent Refresh (Frontend) - COMING SOON:** This technique redirects the user through the authorization process just as the previous technique, however it is initiated from Javascript by opening a hidden browser window for the authorization flow, using prompt=none to complete the flow without user interaction.
 This refreshes the user’s token without any interruption.